FollowTheProcess/cookie_pypackage/README.md

 * Pytest only

-* Changed from sphinx to mkdocs

-* Changed from readthedocs to github pages.
+* Change CI provider from Travis to GitHub actions

 ## Features